Frequently Asked Questions

 14. What is Lockdown Mode on iPhone?

-15. Why does this audit focus on iPhones instead of Macs?
+15. Why does this review focus on iPhones instead of Macs?

-16. Does a good score guarantee I won’t be attacked?
+16. Does a good risk rating guarantee I won’t be attacked?

-No security check can offer a guarantee, but a strong score closes the most common attack paths, including Apple ID takeover, phishing, passcode-based theft, and unauthorized device access.
-It’s the best way to remove the “easy wins” for attackers.
+No security check can offer a guarantee, but a low or minimal risk level closes the most common attack paths, including Apple ID takeover, phishing, passcode-based theft, and unauthorized device access.

 17. How do I know if my iCloud has been hacked?